MamczynskiMichael/FFmpeg-8mb-Compressor/README.md

 This project combines TKinter and FFmpeg so that a user can easily compress multiple files down to 8mb for use with discord <br/>
 Files that have been tested are as follows: MP4, M4V, MOV, JPG, PNG <br/>
 Other types of video files may work but have not been tested<br/>
 The software allows you to compress multiple files down to 8mb or 50mb.
+If files are less than 8mb they will be compressed as best as possible.
 As PNGs are lossless the program attempts its best to compress the file<br/>
 All of the code is written in Python<br/>

 ## How To Use <br/>